17 Plants That Grow in Clay Soil

 • Add organic matter to your clay.
 Leaf mold, compost, rotted bark chips, and coarse grit are some great options for it.
 Dig the soil and incorporate lots of bulky organic matter but be careful not to put too much tree bark or wood chippings.
 This is because the kind of bacteria needed to break down wood can deplete the soil of nitrogen.
 Lawn Love has an excellent guide on amendments for clay soil that can help.

 • Add gypsum to clump the soil together and increase drainage.
-It will also make clay soil easier to work with.
+It also will make clay soil easier to work with.

 • Plant cover crops that will naturally add organic matter to the soil when they drop their leaves.
 This automatically loosens the soil with the gradual release of microorganisms and plant nutrients.